11.1.6. Threat Model for Firmware Handoff

 13

 A producer may use a TL to convey sensitive data between stages.
-If the same TL is used in successive stages (e.g., between TF-A boot stages), sensitive data might be leaked to later stages.
+If the same TL is reused across successive interfaces, there is a risk that sensitive data could be exposed to later consumers

 This can occur when information is not properly scrubbed during remove operations; or, when one stage relocates a TL from one location to another (e.g., on-chip SRAM to non-secure DRAM) without removing sensitive data.